CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ### Configure pages

 You can apply some custom configurations to your pages in `cromwell.config.js`.
-The config has `pages` property.
+The config has `pages` property which is array of page configs.
 CLI template has already added there home page config.

 #### Page config properties:
 - **`id`** - Unique id of the page.
 Required.